-The inspector found that the centre was fully accessible, suitable and safe for the number of residents living there.
+The inspector found that the centre was suitable and safe for the number of residents living there.
 The centre was warm, homely and well maintained.

-There was an apartment to the side of the house which was accessible through the house or garden.
+There was an apartment to the rear of the house which was accessible through the house or garden.
 One resident lived here.
-It had a kitchen cum sitting room, bedroom and bathroom.
-There was an additional four bedrooms in the house one of which had en suite facilities.
-There was an additional bathroom and a separate shower room.
+It had a kitchenette, sitting room and en suite bedroom.
+There were six single bedrooms in the house, three of which had en suite facilities.
+There was an additional two bathrooms and a separate toilet and wash hand basin.
+The house had previously been extended and there were two staircases leading to separate upstairs sections.
+The stairs did not present any difficulty for the current residents.

-There was a small staff office.
+There was a staff office which was also used for staff sleepovers and this had en suite facilities.
 All files etc. were securely stored there.

 There was an accessible kitchen cum dining room which allowed the residents to prepare their own meals or snacks if appropriate.
-During the inspection the inspector saw that residents had assisted with baking brown bread and pancakes which were very popular at lunch time.
-There were four separate communal areas which could be used as sitting rooms or activity rooms.
-All were comfortably furnished.
+There were two sitting rooms which were comfortably furnished.